denehoffman/gitcal/README.md

 ## Time

-By default, `gitcal` will display the year-to-date information.
-However, the `--year` and `--month` arguments can be used to instead use the past 365 days and the days since the beginning of the month respectively.
+By default, `gitcal` will display past 365 days of information.
+However, the `--ytd` and `--month` arguments can be used to instead use the year-to-date starting at January 1st or the days since the beginning of the month respectively.